ednxzu/hcp-ansible/docs/architecture_guide.md.md

 ## Testing/Preprod deployment

+For testing, of pre-production deployments, running all services on the same nodes might be a good way to cut cost and/or save resources.

 ## Production deployment

 For production use, it is recommended to separate concerns as much as possible.
 This means that consul, vault and nomad, as well as the haproxy services, should be on different nodes altogether.
 The **client-facing** and **cluster-facing** interfaces should also be separated.